Politics of climate change: Different responses on the political spectrum

+A 2024 analysis found 100 U.S. representatives and 23 U.S. senators—23% of the 535 members of Congress—to be climate change deniers, all the deniers being Republicans.

 History

 Relationship to climate science

 In the scientific literature, there is an overwhelming consensus that global surface temperatures have increased in recent decades and that the trend is caused primarily by human-induced emissions of greenhouse gases.

 The politicization of science in the sense of a manipulation of science for political gains is a part of the political process.
 It is part of the controversies about intelligent design (compare the Wedge strategy) or Merchants of Doubt, scientists that are under suspicion to willingly obscure findings. e.g. about issues like tobacco smoke, ozone depletion, global warming or acid rain.
 However, e.g. in case of ozone depletion, global regulation based on the Montreal Protocol was successful, in a climate of high uncertainty and against strong resistance while in case of climate change, the Kyoto Protocol failed.

 While the IPCC process tries to find and orchestrate the findings of global climate change research to shape a worldwide consensus on the matter it has itself been the object of a strong politicization.
 Anthropogenic climate change evolved from a mere science issue to a top global policy topic.

 The IPCC process having built a broad science consensus does not stop governments following different, if not opposing goals.
-In case of the ozone depletion challenge, global regulation was already being put into place before a scientific consensus was established.
+For ozone depletion, global regulation was already being put into place before a scientific consensus was established.
 So a linear model of policy-making, based on a the more knowledge we have, the better the political response will be view is not necessarily accurate.
 Instead knowledge policy, successfully managing knowledge and uncertainties as a foundation for political decision making; requires a better understanding of the relation between science, public (lack of) understanding and policy.

 Most of the policy debate concerning climate change mitigation has been framed by projections for the twenty-first century.
-Academics have criticised this as short term thinking, as decisions made in the next few decades will have environmental consequences that will last for many millennia.
+Academics have criticized this as short term thinking, as decisions made in the next few decades will have environmental consequences that will last for many millennia.

 It has been estimated that only 0.12% of all funding for climate-related research is spent on the social science of climate change mitigation.
 Vastly more funding is spent on natural science studies of climate change and considerable sums are also spent on studies of the impact of and adaptation to climate change.
-It has been argued that this is a misallocation of resources, as the most urgent puzzle at the current juncture is to work out how to change human behavior to mitigate climate change, whereas the natural science of climate change is already well established and there will be decades and centuries to handle adaptation.
+It has been argued that this is a misallocation of resources, as the most urgent challenge is to work out how to change human behavior to mitigate climate change, whereas the natural science of climate change is already well established and there will be decades and centuries to handle adaptation.